Adityayadav7567/secure-system-call/README.md

 - Access the application via the provided URL after running `main.py`.
 - Use the dashboard to execute secure system calls and manage forms.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.